 Attributable risk and attributable fraction are useful for quantifying the effect of an exposure in the exposed group, but do not reflect the effect of the exposure in the whole population.
-For example, there might be a strong association between intravenous drug use and infection with HIV (RR=5, $AF_e=0.8$), but if intravenous drug use is rare in a specified population, it will not contribute much to the prevalence of HIV.
-On the other hand, a relatively weak risk factor that is common might be a more important determinant of disease in a population.
+For example, there might be a strong association between neonatal beef-calf loss and the use of prophylactic neomycin boluses at calving (RR=5, $AF_e=0.8$ ), but if the practice of giving neonatal calves a neomycin bolus is infrequent, it will not contribute much to neonatal mortality in beef calves.
+On the other hand, a relatively weak risk factor that is common might be a more important determinant of neonatal mortality in the population as a whole.
 In terms of national or regional disease-control programmes, information about the effect of a factor in the total population is useful in allocating resources for health-promotion and disease-control programmes.